 Various Training Programs Available to Prepare Radiologic Technologists

-Educational requirements for X-Ray technicians can vary by state.
+Educational requirements can vary by state.
 Training programs grant several types of educational recognition, which include certificate courses, associate’s degree programs, and bachelor’s degree programs.
 X-Ray technician educational programs typically cover a range of subjects including anatomy and physiology; medical terminology and imaging; and patient care and ethics.

 Students studying to become X-Ray technicians also learn how to protect themselves and their patients from harmful radiation, which is an important component of their job.
 X-Ray technician programs generally take place in both classrooms and in clinical settings.
 Students who have a background of high school courses in science, math, biology and chemistry courses will have a leg up if they decide to pursue training as an X-Ray technician.